 Pastels are unlike any other drawing media.
 In fact, they are so unique, finished pastel drawings are often referred to as "paintings".
 While clearly a drawing media (they are applied dry), the finished result resembles a painting.
 The thought process of applying pastels is also very similar to that of painting.
 Colors can be loosely layered in the beginning stages and gradually developed to create details and depth.

 Unfortunately, new artists will often begin a pastel drawing and "give up" quickly.
 Pastels can be difficult to control when they are first applied to the surface.
 Colors are vibrant and sometimes "unnatural" without proper layering.
 But with a proper understanding of the nature of medium, anyone can find successful results.
 It simply requires a bit of patience and practice.

 In this lesson, we take a look at one approach to drawing a horse with pastels.
-A "breakdown" of the process and a look at the materials used can be found under the video, a little further down the page.

 As is the case with most art media, the quality of the material that you choose will play a role in the level of success that you achieve.
 This is true for pastels as well.
 Higher quality pastels will result in higher quality results.

 The range of price of pastels varies greatly.
 Introductory sets can be acquired for just a few dollars, while "Artist Quality" sets can be quite a bit more expensive.

 The good news for artists that are just getting started is that there are introductory sets that are quite affordable.
 While these introductory sets will not produce the same results that you can expect from "Artist Quality" sets, you can still use them to get fairly consistent results and learn how to use the medium properly.